Masoud Pezeshkian: Early life and education

-Pezeshkian was born in Mahabad, West Azerbaijan, on 29 September 1954 to Iranian Azerbaijani parents.
-Pezeshkian considers himself and his parents to be Turks.
+Masoud Pezeshkian was born in Mahabad, West Azerbaijan, on 29 September 1954.
+His parents, Mohammadali Pezeshkian and Mahboubeh Soudbakhsh, were both from Urmia and had moved to Mahabad for employment before his birth.
+He spoke both Azeri and Kurdish fluently and was often reported to be of mixed Azeri-Kurdish parentage, although he considered himself and both of his parents as full Turks.
 In 1973, he received his diploma and moved to Zabol to serve his conscription duty.
 It was during this time that he became interested in medicine.
 After completing his service, he returned to his home province, where he entered Tabriz University of Medical Sciences and graduated with a degree in medicine.

 During the Iran–Iraq War (1980–1988), Pezeshkian frequently visited the front lines, where he was responsible for sending medical teams and working as a fighter and doctor.
 He finished his general practitioner course in 1985, and started teaching physiology at the medical college.
 After the war, Pezeshkian continued his education, specializing in general surgery at Tabriz University of Medical Sciences.
 In 1993, he received a subspecialty in cardiac surgery from Iran University of Medical Sciences.
 He later became a specialist in heart surgery, leading him to become president of Tabriz University of Medical Sciences from 1994 to 1999.

 Political career

 In 1997, Pezeshkian's political career began when he joined Mohammad Khatami's administration as Deputy Health Minister.
 He was the Iranian health minister from 2001 to 2005.
+In 2003, while health minister, Pezeshkiyan faced an impeachment vote by the Islamic Consultative Assembly, surviving with 170 votes for him, 60 votes against, and 5 abstentions.
+After completing his term and leaving the ministry, he resumed his medical career in Tabriz.

-Then he was elected to the Iranian parliament in five terms, from 2008 to 2024, representing Tabriz, Osku and Azarshahr.
+He was elected to the Iranian parliament in five terms, from 2008 to 2024, representing Tabriz, Osku and Azarshahr.
 He served as the first deputy speaker of the parliament from 2016 to 2020.
-He advocated that Turkic (Turk Dili) language education should be free in Iran.
-In 2016, he was elected as the head of the Fraction of Turkic regions in the Iranian parliament, which was established to support the right to education in Turkic, the first group in history of Iran to be established with an ethnic name in the Iranian parliament.
+He advocated for education in türk dili (lit.
+'Turkish language') to be free in Iran.
+In 2016, he was elected as the head of the Fraction of Turkic Regions — itself established to support the right to education in the Turkic languages of Iran, and constituting the first ever ethnocultural political group in Iranian history with representation in the national legislature.